Student profiles

 Maxon Quas receiving his MSc in Sustainable Energy Engineering diploma at the Reykjavik University graduation ceremony, October 2023.

 Maxon's story is more than an individual achievement; it's a testament to ISE's dedication to empowering students to follow their passions in the global pursuit of a cleaner energy future.
-Maxon graduated with his MSc in Sustainable Energy Engineering in the fall 2023 and plans to continue his journey in Iceland, applying his research and leveraging the network he's built here to make an impact in the field of engineering.
+Maxon graduated with his MSc in Sustainable Energy Engineering in the fall of 2023 and plans to continue his journey in Iceland, applying his research and leveraging the network he's built here to make an impact in the field of engineering.
 We wish Maxon nothing but the best in his journey.

 About Iceland School of Energy